Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - The dedicated server executable is not currently supported and will not be included.
 - ESRB Notice on startup has been disabled to speed up boot time.
 - The longer lobby music from the Xbox version has been restored.
-- EAX can easily be restored into the game using the `eax_restore.reg` registry file in the System folder.
-- Profiles can easily be accessed using the shortcut added in the System folder.
 - Improvements to the automated `ChaosTheory.log` format.

 ### Maps
 - Enhanced versions of all exclusive Pandora Tomorrow maps (Cinema, Krauser Lab, Mount Hospital, Schermerhorn, Vertigo Plaza) and Enhanced Sanctuary have been added to the map pool.
-- All the Pandora Tomorrow UMP maps, Sanctuary, Skyscraper, and Terminus have been added to the map pool.
+- All the Pandora Tomorrow UMP maps, Sanctuary, and Skyscraper have been added to the map pool.
 ---
 - Enhanced Aquarius:
   - Added a pole in the Spies' insertion point to solely access Tech Room.